cap-js/docs/guides/deployment/microservices.md

 #### Subsequent updates

-- Whenever one of the projects has changes affecting the database, that triggers a new deployment of the `shared-db` project
+Whenever one of the projects has changes affecting the database, the database artifacts need to be deployed prior to the application deployment.
+With a single `mta.yaml`, this is handled in the scope of the mta deployment.
+When using multiple deployment units, ensure to first deploy the `shared-db` project before deploying the others.
-- `git submodules` gives you control of which versions to pull, for example by `git branches` or `git tags`
-- Ensure to first deploy `shared-db` before deploying the others

 ## Late-Cut Microservices